briandenicola/eShopOnAKS/docs/prerequisites.md

 ## Envrionment
 * An Azure subscription.
 An MSDN subscription will work.
 * An account with owner permission on the Azure subscription and Global Admin on the Azure AD tenant
 * An Azure Service Principal with Owner role on the Azure subscription
+* A validate, external DNS domain name to create a wildcard URL for the eShop application
 * [Terraform Configured for Azure](https://learn.microsoft.com/en-us/azure/developer/terraform/get-started-cloud-shell-powershell?tabs=bash)
 * The following Preview features enabled on the Azure subscription: AKS-ExtensionManager, AKS-PrometheusAddonPreview, EnableImageCleanerPreview, AKS-KedaPreview, EnableAPIServerVnetIntegrationPreview, TrustedAccessPreview,NetworkObservabilityPreview, AKS-AzurePolicyExternalData
     * Run the following command to enable the preview features: